iota-community/Shimmer-Governance/The Shimmer Governance Framework.md

 <li>Receives a <a href="#h-_unique-identifier_-45">unique identifier number</a> by a moderator

-<li>A finalized concept ready to be voted on by the community (during phase 2, the proposal should not be possible to edit anymore)
+<li>A finalized concept ready to be voted on by the community (during phase 2, the proposal cannot be edited anymore)

 <li>Includes a poll to signal soft consensus

 <li>Poll duration 7 days

-<li>Poll must receive a minimum of 100 yes votes to be accepted
+<li>Poll must receive a minimum of 100 yes (supportive) votes to be accepted

 <li>If accepted, it leads to a network-wide vote in Firefly

-<li>Poll must include “Make no changes” option
+<li>Poll must include a “Make no changes” option

 <li>It is a non-binding decision